2020-2021 RA Recruitment & Selection

-We will gather all new RAs to the position for an Orientation session on Friday, April 6.
+We will gather all new RAs to the position for an Orientation session on Friday, April 3 at 5:00 p.m.
 We will go over hiring paperwork, talk about Fall Training, as well as meet the rest of the team that were hired.
 It will be expected for all new hires to attend this evening event.
-Time is to be determined.

 You Have Questions

 The process can be long and confusing.
 The Office of Residence Life is here to support you through this process.
-If, at any point, you have questions about any aspect of the position, please do not hesitate to contact our New RA Selection Chair:
+If, at any point, you have questions about any aspect of the position, please do not hesitate to contact our office: